Compatible and Recommended Lenses

 Mamiya TLR lenses

 For those who are collecting lenses from the Mamiya TLR system, there are two further lenses worth mentioning: The Mamiya Sekor 105mm f/3.5 and the 135mm lens from the same system.
 Mamiya made four 105mm lenses throughout the multi-decade run of their TLR system.
 The first two are Tessars and quite unremarkable.
-They have not been tested with the Stereo 12, but would likely work.
+They have not been tested with the Mercury Stereo system, but would likely work.
 The final one, the "DS" version, is the final lens released for the TLR system and added an aperture preview for the viewing lens.
 Unfortunately, this meant that Mamiya changed the actual lens housing, making it different from its paired taking lens.
-The two lenses are still compatible and can be paired on a Stereo 12, but they will look different, and more importantly, the viewing lens cannot be easily unscrewed like all other Mamiya TLR lenses: it requires a spanner wrench to unscrew a recessed ring.
+The two lenses are still compatible and can be paired on a Stereo 12 or Stereo M, but they will look different, and more importantly, the viewing lens cannot be easily unscrewed like all other Mamiya TLR lenses: it requires a spanner wrench to unscrew a recessed ring.
 In short, this will work but is a lot more hassle than the other TLR lenses.

 The most desirable version of the 105mm, then, is the third version, which comes in a black shutter but doesn't say "DS" in red.
 The 105mm lens (3rd and DS versions) is special in that it is a sonnar design, created specifically for portraiture.
 It isn't as sharp as the other lenses listed in this guide, but renders a smooth and beautiful image.
 Again, this is probably most useful in the "Experimentation" category.

-Also, the Mamiya Sekor 135mm f/4.5, though it is longer the maximum recommended focal length for the Stereo 12, is a beautiful and generally very inexpensive lens, and if you want to experiment with it, go for it!
+Also, the Mamiya Sekor 135mm f/4.5, though it is longer the maximum recommended focal length for the Stereo 12 or Stereo M, is a beautiful and generally very inexpensive lens, and if you want to experiment with it, go for it!
 It is fully compatible, and can actually use the same base spacer as the 105mm, making it particularly convenient if you happen to want to use both.
 (The 65mm and 80mm TLR lenses also share a base spacer, making them ultra-quick to interchange as well.
 I forgot to mention that earlier.)

 Unlike all of the others lenses listed here (Copal 0), these TLR lenses of course use the Mamiya TLR Lensboard.
 Also, unlike the Copal 0 lenses, these have a limited coverage size and generally won’t yield any larger image than 6x7 when used with the Mercury Stereo Pano camera for large format mono work.

 What about even longer lenses?
-As long as they are designed for one of the (many) shutters compatible with the Stereo 12 and they use a filter size of 58mm or smaller, they are likely compatible!
+As long as they are designed for one of the (many) shutters compatible with the Stereo 12 or M and they use a filter size of 58mm or smaller, they are likely compatible!
 Go hog wild!
 Just keep in mind that the longer the lens, the longer your camera needs to become to accommodate it, which can be unwieldy.
 In practical terms it probably doesn't make sense to go past 150mm.
 But that leaves a lot of options!

 Mounting Shutters to Lensboards